Modifying an application

 These tools present all available options and allow you to select the ones that you need.

 The nRF Kconfig GUI in the nRF Connect for VS Code extension organizes the Kconfig options in a hierarchical list and lets you select the desired options.
 To save the changes made using the nRF Kconfig GUI, click the Save button.
-Read the nRF Kconfig documentation for more information.
+Read the Configuring with nRF Kconfig page in the nRF Connect for VS Code extension documentation for more information.

 See Interactive Kconfig interfaces in the Zephyr documentation for instructions on how to run menuconfig or guiconfig.